twinko-ai/twinkohub/content/en/newsletter/2025-04-20-weekly-newsletter-allai.md

 Google's announcements at Cloud Next 2025 demonstrate a strategic commitment to an AI-driven future centered on enabling and orchestrating agentic AI systems.
 This comprehensive approach positions Google as a major player in the development and deployment of AI agents, potentially influencing the direction of the industry.
 [Read more →](https://www.forbes.com/sites/janakirammsv/2025/04/14/google-unveils-the-most-comprehensive-agent-strategy-at-cloud-next-2025/)

-### EU bans the bots: Commission bars ‘AI agents’ from joining online meetings
+### EU bans the bots: Commission bars 'AI agents' from joining online meetings

 **Date**: 2025-04-16  **Source**: Politico
 The European Commission has banned the use of AI agents in online meetings, citing concerns about security and data privacy.
 This decision reflects growing apprehension about the potential risks associated with AI in professional settings and could set a precedent for future regulations.